 An ultrasound of the thyroid gland may help to determine the size of the gland and the presence of nodules.

 Radioactive iodide uptake tests track how much iodide the thyroid takes in within a certain time period.
 Higher-than-normal amounts indicate possible hyperthyroidism; low levels indicate hypothyroidism.
+The test also helps determine if nodules are or are not overactive, which can help evaluate the risk of the nodule being cancer.

 Blood tests also can measure levels of thyroid hormone.